Resolving node-gyp "invalid mode: 'rU'" Error on Python 3.11

 WARNING

-Avoid system-wide Python downgrades - use version managers like pyenv
+Avoid system-wide Python downgrades - use version managers like pyenv for per-project control.

 Verifying the Fix